wallenweel/GiBlog/README.md

 1. Clone this repo and install dependencies. see [Project setup](#project-setup)
 2. Build and push all of `/dist/**/*` files to your repo. such as [blog](https://github.com/wallenweel/blog)
 3. Turn on the **GitHub Page** feature in repo settings.
-4. Visit the GitHub Page, should see the [example blog](https://blog.weel.xyz).
+4. Visit the GitHub Page, should see the [Example Blog](https://blog.weel.xyz).

 ### Custom Config